 Day 1 UK - Shanghai

-Today you'll fly overnight to Shanghai.
+Today you will fly overnight to Shanghai.

 Day 2 Shanghai